-War games is one of the best video games genres that captivates the horrors of nations clashing with each other, destroying cities, and looting whatever is left.
+War games is one of the best video game genres that captivates the horrors of nations clashing with each other, destroying cities, and looting whatever is left.
 From the earlier days of PlayStation to PlayStation 4, players have experienced war games in single-player, multiplayer, and other settings.
 While it is always interesting to see different developers and studios present their take on making some of the best PS4 War games, our guide entails the top 20 titles you should play if you’re into war games.

 Here are the 20 Best War Games on PS4: